tqgminh/text_classification/README.rst

 This tool requires Python 3 environment.

 Direct your path to 'demo' directory by 'cd' command.
-To run this tool, you need to install flask, pyvi module.
+To run this tool, you need to install `flask`, `pyvi module`.
 Open your command prompt and run these commands:

 .. code:: shell